Eagles vs. Texans final score, results: Jalen Hurts, Philadelphia stay perfect with win over Houston - NewsBreak

 ng-sportingnews.com

-Fantasy WR PPR Rankings Week 10: Who to start, sit at wide receiver in fantasy football
+Fantasy WR Rankings Week 10: Who to start, sit at wide receiver in fantasy football

-Our Week 10 fantasy WR PPR rankings are full of potential sleepers and waiver-wire streamers, which will likely come in handy considering several key wide receivers are out because of byes and even more are dealing with injuries.
-First, let's start with the potential streamers.
-Donovan Peoples-Jones (Dolphins), Wan'Dale Robinson...
+By now, you probably have a good feel of who you’re penciling in at wide receiver every week, but bye weeks and injuries can throw a wrench into those plans.
+If that's the case, let our Week 10 fantasy WR rankings for standard leagues help you decide who to start in this crucial week leading into the fantasy playoffs.

+Georgia vs. Tennessee, by the numbers: Craziest stats from Bulldogs' dominating win against Volunteers

 ng-sportingnews.com